Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

 ---

 Use the following to answer the next 2 questions.
 The number of cars entering a roadway at a specific exit during the morning rush hour traffic (6AM to 9AM, M-F) is a random variable with an average of 6 cars per minute.
 Suppose the number of cars entering the roadway is the random variable X.
 ### **16. Which discrete distribution will appropriately model X?**
 - **Question:** The number of cars entering a roadway at a specific exit during the morning rush hour traffic (6AM to 9AM, M-F) is a random variable with an average of 6 cars per minute.
 Suppose the number of cars entering the roadway is the random variable X. Which discrete distribution will appropriately model X?
 - **Answer:**
   - **Poisson**

+Poisson models occurrences over time
+Binomial models successes over trials (where it’s either yes or no).

+Since this is 6 per minute, it’s 6 occurrences per unit of time.
+Therefore, it’s a poisson structure.

 ---